Turbo-Charge Your Revenue!

 WFS takes it a step further by including a Listing Quality Dashboard which provides metrics on product listing performance.

 Both WFS and FBA have easy-to-use dashboards and reporting tools that give sellers information on sales, revenue, and inventory.
-Sellers can track sales, read customer reviews, view listing performance amongst other functions.
+Sellers can track sales, read customer reviews, and view listing performance amongst other functions.

 Here are a few categories that make both fulfillment services different

-To become a Walmart seller, you need to register and get approval.
+On the other hand, to become a Walmart seller, you need to register and get approval.
 Walmart scrutinizes its merchants before allowing them to sell on the platform.
 This is to ensure good customer satisfaction.

 On the Amazon platform, sellers have to choose between two subscription plans: the Individual Selling Plan and the Professional Selling Plan.